truenas/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/LocalReplicationSCALE.md

   * Set the **Replication schedule** to run once
   * Define how long the snapshots are stored in the **Destination**
   * Clicking **START REPLICATION** immediately snapshots the chosen sources and copies those snapshots to the destination
     * Dialog might ask to delete existing snapshots from the destination.
-Be sure that all important important data is protected before deleting anything.
+Be sure that all important data is protected before deleting anything.
 * Clicking the task **State** shows the logs for that replication task.
 {{< /expand >}}